gabe00122/personal-site/src/posts/transformer_rl.md

   description="Grid memory game after 10 billion steps training." alt="Shows multiple agents discovering a goal location and returning to it faster the next time."
 />
+<VideoPlayer
+  url="/blog/transformer/larger.mp4"
+  description="Larger map with a added ability to slowly dig walls." alt="Shows multiple agents discovering a goal location and returning to it faster the next time with a larger map and digging through walls."
+/>

 For some reason the agents always form groups in this environment even though there is no obvious incentive to.